Show Me the Money!

 If your credit score isn’t ideal, there are steps you can take to remedy it.

-Paying off your current debt and paying your bills on time, goes a long way towards fixing poor credit.
+Therefore, paying off your current debt and paying your bills on time, goes a long way towards fixing poor credit.

 Additionally, meeting with a credit counselor can give you greater insight into how to really get your credit score looking good for the bank.